 Lilies bloom in Down massacre

-And as Kildare's players strolled happily back to the dressing-rooms in Páirc Esler, basking in the ripple of appreciative applause from those supporters who decided to stick with the team through the thin part of thick and thin, you could almost see the benefits of what they had just done in this All-Ireland SFC Qualifier Round 2B.
+And as Kildare's players strolled happily back to the dressing-rooms in Páirc Esler, basking in the ripple of appreciative applause from those supporters who decided to stick with the team through the thin part of thick and thin, you could almost see the medicinal benefits of what they had just done.

 It's as authoritative a hiding as any team could possibly expect in Newry.